jhvozdovich/portfolio/README.md

 ### Known Bugs

-No known bugs at the time of this update.
+No bugs have been identified at the time of this update.

 ### Support and Contact Information